 - Eggs: Always use large, fresh, high quality eggs

 - Lemon juice: Freshly squeezed is always recommended but bottled will work

 - To make a perfectly sweet yet light and flaky shortbread crust, you must start with room temperature butter that gets whipped until light and fluffy.
 Then you add in the sugar and beat the mixture until it is well mixed.
 Finally you'll add the flour and the lemon zest and mix just until all of the flour appears to be somewhat coated with the butter.

 - Bake the crust until it just starts to turn golden brown.
 For me, this took 20 minutes.

-As if that's even possible...
-Well, I used standard lemons.
-Those big ones you buy at Costco.
-But homemade lemon bars are even better when made with Meyer Lemons.
-That's what I used in the photos next to the lemon bars.
+- Lemon varieties: Standard lemons that are available year round work well in this recipe.
 Meyer lemons are less acidic, slightly sweeter, and their zest is more aromatic.
 Overall they're better, however they aren't available year round and they tend to cost more.

 Can't get enough citrus?
-Try some of my favorite lemon recipes:
+Try some of these recommendations.

 - Lemon Lingonberry Jam Cake Roll - this was my first attempt at a cake roll, but it won't be my last.
 This cake not only has a beautiful presentation, but the taste and flavor are heavenly.

 - Lemon Brulee Pie - This pie is a cross between rich creme brulee and a lemon merengue pie.
 In other words, it's the best of both worlds.

 - Strawberry Rhubarb Lemonade - I consider this non-alcoholic beverage more of a summer time beverage.
 The best strawberries and rhubarb are only available during the summer.